gerald1248/cluster-tests/README.md

 `make build` will run these steps in a two-stage docker build process.

-The provided Helm chart simplifies the task of installing (and deleting) the application from your Kubernetes cluster.
+The provided Helm chart simplifies the task of installing and deleting the application from your Kubernetes cluster.
+The Makefile in the folder `charts` offers the targets `install` (which installs the chart) and `delete` (which deletes it).